How to Watch 25 Days of Christmas: Streaming, Cable, and More

 There’s not much competition in satellite TV—your choice is basically DIRECTV or DISH.
 Orby TV, a skinny-bundle satellite startup, is also an option, but not for the 25 Days of Christmas marathon: it doesn’t carry Freeform (Orby TV does have Christmas-happy channels Hallmark and Lifetime, though).

 DIRECTV’s ENTERTAINMENT plan is about the same price as DISH’s America’s Top 120 package, but know that DIRECTV will go up in price after the first 12 months of its two-year contract.
 Bah, humbug.

 DISH’s America’s Top 120 plan also has Freeform, as well as about 30 more channels than DIRECTV’s ENTERTAINMENT package—the “120” count is actually around 190.
-On the upside, DISH’s plan prices stay put for two years.
+On the upside, DISH’s plan prices stay put for three years.
 On the downside, DISH can’t compete with DIRECTV’s sports coverage.

 Cable, satellite, or livestreaming TV account required